TheBassMeister/burgerworld/ReadMe.md

 ## Technologies used so far

-- Spring Boot (Data and Web so far)
+- Spring Boot (Data, Rest and Web so far)
 - Kotlin
 - Maven
 - MySQL as DB
-- H2 for testing
+- H2 as DB for testing
+- Swagger (Open API 3)

 ## How to setup and run the application